 My synthetic dividend reinvestment plans (DRIPs) are on autopilot – almost every company I own in my brokerage account pays enough dividends to be reinvested to buy at least one stock share each quarter.
 Examples this month were:

 - TransCanada (TRP)

-I’ve also got companies like H&R Real Estate (HR.UN) and Husky (HSE) in my TFSA.
-These companies are on autopilot as well, which is a nice feeling, kinda pleasurable actually.
-On that note, I got a kick out of John Heinzl’s Globe and Mail article recently.
+On a dividend note, I got a kick out of John Heinzl’s Globe and Mail article recently.
 It really resonated with me.
 In this article John discussed the satisfaction he got when he received his dividends:

 “Why, just the other day I received a $52 dividend from Bank of Nova Scotia.
 The next day, Canadian Imperial Bank of Commerce handed me $87.
 The day after that, the nice folks at TransCanada Corp. credited my account for $151.20, and I got another $114.88 from one of my ETFs that invests in real estate investment trusts.”

 He when on to describe exactly how I feel about this strategy: “I’m not rich – yet.
 But I’m seeing my dividends coming in, and I can assure you it’s pleasurable.
 And remember, this is at a time when stock markets are plunging.”

 This month, my dividend income was about $420 in my unregistered and TFSA accounts, thanks to companies that pay to own them; companies I can reinvest all dividends paid and companies that I can’t, not yet.
 Next month and definitely next quarter, it should be higher.
 This is because I’ve managed to accumulate some CIBC stock with their transfer agent and I’m moving that to my brokerage account, to get all CIBC shares compounding every quarter and running on autopilot.